gl-inet/docs-iot/docs/ble_proxy/gl-s10/aws_configuration_guide.md

 ## Introduction

 In addition to our standard firmware, we have released a dedicated firmware for AWS IoT to meet the needs of our users.
-The AWS IoT firmware is built upon the standard firmware and only differs in the cloud platform used for reporting data; all other functions remain unchanged.
+The AWS IoT firmware is built upon the standard firmware and only differs in the cloud platform used for reporting data, all other functions remain unchanged.

 ## Preparation